Jagadguru Shri Kripalu Ji Maharaj - A Short Biography

 necessities are distributed on mass to some of our country’s poorest – blankets,

-JKP has established educational institutions, where socially disadvantaged families
+Shri Maharaj Ji founded educational institutions, where poor and socially disadvantaged families

 throughout India, providing venues for sincere spiritual aspirants to retreat from

-under the supreme guidance of Shri Maharaj Ji, from around the world.
+under the divine guidance of Shri Maharaj Ji and his teachings.

 Throughout the year, special programmes (i.e. Holi, Ram Navami, Janmashtami, Radhastami